 By Contributing Editor Will Johnston

 Thinking about making wine at home?
+Dandelion wine is a simple, classic old country way to start out and makes a delicious wine.
 This recipe is a great way to get started.
-It’s important to realize that making wine requires some experimentation and a willingness to have some trial and error.
-You also need to invest in some basic equipment as well as ensure that everything is sanitized and clean.
+You don’t have to have the equipment listed, but it is a good idea to sanitize everything.
 You can use one of our kits or pick up a couple items you’ll need to get started.
 Make sure to sanitize and keep things clean to ensure success.
-Click this link to explore our Wine Making Kits

 Equipment you’ll need: